taitulism/new-reporter/README.md

 ***NOTE 1**: `totalTasks`'s default value is 1*
 ***NOTE 2**: Creating a sub-reporter for only one job is a redundant overhead.*

-A a sub-reporter doesn't need a callback because when it's done, it calls its parent's `.taskDone()` method:
+A a sub-reporter doesn't need a callback because when it's done it calls its parent's `.taskDone()` method:
 ```js
 const newReporter = require('new-reporter');